GovFi Prize

 Governments develop reports and data to better understand and evaluate the operations and impact of their work.
 This data can take many forms and include many different metrics.
 Some of the reports produced by government are required by mandates, either internal or external, contained in laws, bond covenants, ordinances, legal rulings, or policies.
 Good financial reporting is a management or legal tool, but what is the monetary value of good financial reporting?
 For the purpose of this question, GFOA would like to focus on Annual Reporting.
 GFOA wants to know: What is the true benefit to government in good annual financial reporting?
 Where is the measurable return on annual reporting to governments that do not issue debt?
 When a government issues debt is there a demonstrable difference in rates, fees, or number of bids based on quality of annual reports?
 What is the incentive for governments to complete good annual financial reporting beyond the legal compulsion to do so?
 When financial reports are used to by investors in municipal debt to measure an manage their risk, who benefits more from good financial reporting: the government completing the reports or investors?

-Resiliency (Contract amount: up to $8K)
+Resiliency (Prize Amount: Up to $8K)

 Resiliency in infrastructure is a topic of conversation, but without consensus.
 Governments understand that something needs to be done to marry existing and new infrastructure to provide better outcomes for taxpayers, but it is unclear who should set or fund this agenda.
 GFOA wants to know: What percentage of infrastructure at all levels of government must be used as part of the adaptation plan versus being replaced?
 What is the right level of government to set resiliency standards and agenda for governments?
 How should capital planning evolve to accommodate resiliency as a key component of Capital Improvement Plans?
-What should governments be ready to disclose and report on relative to resiliency relative to private financial markets?
+What should governments be ready to disclose and report on relative to resiliency for private financial markets?

 Timeline